zeel011/summer_internship/README.md

 Week 3: Leveraging APIs 🌐
 In the third week, I expanded my skills by integrating APIs into Flutter applications.
 This involved developing a dynamic home page and implementing API calls to enhance app interactivity.
 This phase was pivotal in understanding data management and leveraging external services to enrich app functionality.

+Week 4: Advanced API Integration 🛠️
+The focus of the fourth week was on advancing my proficiency in API integration.
+I tackled more complex tasks, implementing sophisticated functions using APIs to further enhance app capabilities.
+Additionally, I gained practical insights into deploying a live project environment on macOS, navigating the challenges associated with real-time application deployment.